openhab/openhab-docs/configuration/migration/index.md

 Below you can find some general informations for the technical upgrade process to openHAB 3.
 Please be aware of possible changes needed for your specific environment in case of the breaking changes after upgrading.

-## Upgrade Process for different instalaltion variants
+## Upgrade Process for different installation variants

 ### openHABian